haiku/website/content/guides/virtualizing/vmware-esxi.md

 Right away, VMRC will complain about an invalid security certificate, but you can just ignore it and press `Connect Anyway`.
 If everything goes smoothly, the machine should be fully accessible.

-3. Installing Haiku
+## Installing Haiku

 Before finally installing Haiku, you need to partition the virtual hard drive.
 Open the Haiku Installer and click on `Set up partitions…`.

 ![Haiku installer](/files/guides/virtualizing/vmware-esxi/haiku-installer.png)

 Firstly, init the hard drive with the Intel Partition map (otherwise known as MBR/dos).
+Remember to set the active flag, otherwise Haiku won't boot.

 ![Haiku partitioner - partition init](/files/guides/virtualizing/vmware-esxi/haiku-hd-init.png)